Zelgadis87/rule-reactor/README.md

 ## Basic Use

-For this tutorial, we will use code from the patient.html example in the examples directory available on GitHub or via an installed npm package.
+For this example, we will use code from the patient.html example in the examples directory available on GitHub or via an installed npm package.

 There is only one constructor most developers will need to interact with, RuleReactor.